oroinc/documentation/backend/security/access-rules.rst

 * |Subquery| is used to build a subquery.

-* |Association| is used to make a check of access rules by a related association.
+* |Association| is used to check access rules by a related association.

 Add a New Access Rule
 ---------------------